gohugoio/hugo/docs/content/tools/index.md

 A static site with a dynamic search function?
 Yes.
 Alternatively to embeddable scripts from Google or other search engines you can provide your visitors a custom search by indexing your content files directly.

 - [Hugoidx](https://github.com/blevesearch/hugoidx) is an experimental application to create a search index.
 It's build on top of [Bleve](http://www.blevesearch.com/).
 - This [Github Gist](https://gist.github.com/sebz/efddfc8fdcb6b480f567) contains simple workflow to create a search index for your static site.
-It uses a simple Grunt script to index your all of your content files and [lunr.js](http://lunrjs.com/) to serve the search results.
+It uses a simple Grunt script to index all your content files and [lunr.js](http://lunrjs.com/) to serve the search results.

 ***